 Success Tips

 - Make sure to add one cup of tomato sauce to every layer with the pasta.
-The no-boil noodles need the extra liquid to absorb so they can soften while the lasagna cooks.
+The no-boil noodles need the extra sauce to absorb so they can soften while the lasagna cooks.

 - Roast the mushrooms first before putting them in the lasagna so they have more flavor.